gomorpheus/morpheus-nutanix-prism-plugin/README.md

 3. Password

 #### Features
-Cloud sync: Clusters, datastores, networks, images, hosts, and virtual machines are fetched from Nutanix and inventoried in Morpheus.
+Cloud sync: Clusters, categories, datastores, networks, virtual private clouds, images, hosts, and virtual machines are fetched from Nutanix and inventoried in Morpheus.
 Any additions, updates, and removals to these objects are reflected in Morpheus.

 Provisioning: Virtual machines can be provisioned from Morpheus via this plugin.